 15. Royal Courts of Justice — One of the Best Secret London Instagram Spots

-The Royal Courts of Justice is hands down one of the best London photography spots because the area surrounding it is practically empty; most people wouldn’t even think of this place as a photo spot!
-Nevertheless, this building deserves more attention because its Victorian Gothic style architecture is simply stunning.
+The Royal Courts of Justice is hands down one of the best London photography spots because the area surrounding it is practically empty and devoid of people.
+In fact, most people wouldn’t even think of this place as a photo spot.
+Nevertheless, this building’s Victorian Gothic architecture is simply stunning.

 Built in the 1870s, the Royal Courts of Justice houses the High Court and Court of Appeal of England & Wales.
-It’s also one of the largest courts in Europe!
-It’s located right on the Strand (a large road running from Trafalgar Square to Temple Bar), which is a great place to take a relaxing stroll if you have some time to kill in London.
+It’s also one of the largest courts in Europe.
+It’s located right on the Strand (a large road running from Trafalgar Square to Temple Bar), which is a great place to take a relaxing stroll.

 📸 Photography note: This place doesn’t really get crowded no matter when you visit, so you’ll find it easy to take photos here at any time of the day.
 I took my photos without any obstacles in the late afternoon, right before sunset.

 🗺️ Address: Strand, Holborn, London WC2A 2LL 🚇 How to get there: Take the tube to Temple Station (in Zone 1 on the Circle and District lines) and then walk for 5 mins